estivengrx/wine_exploration_and_clustering/README.md

 pip install -r requirements_scripts.txt
 ```

-## Additional Information
+# Additional Information

-For more detailed information about the project, refer to the `main.ipynb` and `model_tests.ipynb` notebooks located in the `notebooks` directory.
+For more detailed information about the project, graphs and all the analysis made, refer to the `main.ipynb` notebook located in the `notebooks` directory.

 Please replace `image-name` with the name you want to give to your Docker image.
 Also, make sure to update the API endpoint and the pip command with the correct information based on your project's setup.